 I believe async work has been a secret weapon in the way we work remotely.

-4. Timezone difference can be a big ally
+4. Timezone difference can be a significant ally

 The timezone difference can be a killer.
 But it can also be great if you use it right.
 In our case: